 - Industrial IoT Solutions: These solutions provide tools for monitoring and managing the performance of machines and equipment in real-time.
 Tools used: Siemens MindSphere, PTC ThingWorx, and GE Predix.

 Case Study (Spectrum Brands)

 Client – A global consumer products company is offering an expanding portfolio of leading brands.
 The client is a leading supplier of consumer batteries, residential locksets, residential builders’ hardware, plumbing, shaving and grooming products, personal care products, small household appliances, specialty pet supplies, lawn and garden and home pest control products, personal insect repellents, and auto care products.
 Client’s products are sold by the world’s top 25 retailers and are available in more than one million stores in approximately 160 countries.

 Our Solution – Provided an experienced and proven consulting team that led to the development and implementation of strategic and tactical solutions to address the challenges.
 Helped the client in devising a global SAP ERP solution and led the phased rollout of the platform in several business lines and across multiple countries.
 It involved local language customization for China, Mexico, Canada, and the USA.
-The agile and flexible team that constantly adapted to ever-changing business demand resulting from rapid growth.
+The agile and flexible team constantly adapted to ever-changing business demands resulting from rapid growth.

 Results – A successful large-scale implementation of SAP-based global ERP Solution.
 Integration of disparate IT teams from various business lines.
 Rationalization of ERP products and instances.
 Projected cost savings of ~29M?
 Annually for the company.
 Standardized operational processes across multiple business lines and improved efficiencies globally.

 Client Feedback –